 “Conditions like diabetes, for example, can seriously impact the body’s ability to heal wounds,” Leslie said.
 “NanoSALV…contains micron-scale catalysts which enable the body’s copper-dependent cellular signaling and lower the effort required for cellular reactions to occur—thus kickstarting and supporting healing.”

-That differs from other topical treatments, like Polysporin, which focus primarily on antimicrobial properties and guarding against infection.
+That differs from other topical treatments, like Polysporin, silver, and iodine, which, while not intended for complex wound treatment, focus primarily on antimicrobial properties and guarding against infection.

 “NanoSALV focuses on addressing the root cause of biochemical stagnation, enabling stalled healing processes to begin again,” Leslie said.